Serial-Comma/obsidian-notes/H1 Economics/Factors affecting price elasticity of supply.md

 Example:
 Printing press can swiftly switch from printing magazines to cards -> Able to increase quantity supplied of cards if price of cards increases -> More price elastic

+#### Spare capacity
+Some firms have idle resources to increase flexibility in reacting to price changes, making them price elastic.

+Firms have spare capacity -> Price increases -> Firms react by using unused machines -> Increase quantity supplied -> Price elastic
+Firms operate at full capacity -> Price increases -> Firm cannot increase production easily -> Unable to increase quantity supplied -> Price inelastic

+### Time to respond to price changes
+Since it takes time for firms to adjust production to respond to price changes, Short run- Supply is fixed as it relies on existing stocks -.